-Designated as a Wilderness Area by the United States Congress in 1980, the Never Summer Wilderness now contains over 20,000 acres of land and it is all managed by the Forest Service.
+Designated as a Wilderness Area by the United States Congress in 1980, the Never Summer Wilderness now contains over 20,000 acres of land.
+Situated around Grand Lake, it’s all managed by the Forest Service.

 Ranging in elevation from 8,900 to 12,520 feet, this national wilderness area is located in both the Arapaho and Routt National Forests.
 The topography of the Never Summer Wilderness consists of a high, rocky mountain range running from north to south.
 Although the wilderness does not have any fourteener peaks, it does have seventeen summits that reach up to 12,000 feet.

 National Wilderness Area